FG initiates strategy to protect, preserve completed projects

-The overseeing Director in the office of the Permanent Secretary Ministry of Niger Delta Affairs, Mr Alfred Abah, has expressed the determination of the ministry to address issues of vandalisation and sustenance of completed projects in order to ensure that citizens derive maximum benefits from such projects wherever they are located.
+The overseeing Director in the office of the Permanent Secretary, Ministry of Niger Delta Affairs Mr Alfred Abah has expressed the determination of the ministry to address issues of vandalism and sustenance of completed projects in order to ensure that citizens derive maximum benefits from such projects wherever they are located.

-Mr Abah who was represented by an Assistant Director in the Department of Infrastructure and Development, Engineer ldemudia Osahon, made this pronouncement during the commissioning of a water supply scheme project and capacity building training workshop for selected community leaders and artisans for the sustainability of ten solar-powered Bore Holes with 3km Reticulation organised by the Ministry in collaboration with an indigenous company in Essien Udim Local Government Area (LGA), of Akwa Ibom State.
+Mr Abah who was represented by an Assistant Director in the Department of Infrastructure and Development, Engineer ldemudia Osahon made this pronouncement during the commissioning of a water supply scheme project and capacity building training workshop for selected community leaders and artisans for the sustainability of ten solar-powered boreholes with 3km Reticulation organized by the Ministry in collaboration with an indigenous company in Essien Udim Local Government Area (LGA), of Akwa Ibom State.

 He said that “one of the key functions of the ministry is the provisions of infrastructural projects such as roads, housing, electrification, water supply etc. Some of these projects involve long term planning and execution while others are “quick win” projects that are meant to meet the immediate needs of the users.

-“But, the ministry has observed with concerns the frequency at which installed components are damaged, destroyed or vandalised, this he noted may not be unconnected with the apparent detachment of the host communities and their seeming indisposition to owning completed projects.
+“But, the ministry has observed with concerns the frequency at which installed components are damaged, destroyed or vandalized, this, he noted may not be unconnected with the apparent detachment of the host communities and their seeming indisposition to owning completed projects.

 “So the capacity building training workshop is aimed at ensuring effective takeover, monitoring and post-construction management of the completed water scheme within the community.